questdb/questdb.io/blog/2020-08-19-questdb-performance.md

 Time: 9592.902 ms (00:09.593)
 ```

+#### QuestDB

-For QuestDB I had to do nothing but drag/drop the csv file into the console, and it imported the entire thing in 3.17 seconds.
+I used the drag/drop feature from the [Web Console](/docs/guide/web-console),
+and it imported the entire dataset in 3.17 seconds.

 ### Queries

-So now I have 3 databases with the exact same data in them and it's time to try a query.
-I figured a simple average over the `temp_c` field would be a good exercise.
-This 2.2M rows of data covers about 2 months (which I had to know for InfluxDB of course).
+So now I have 3 databases with the exact same data in them and it's time to try
+a query.
+I figured a simple average over the `temp_c` field would be a good
+exercise.
+This 2.2M rows of data covers about 2 months (which I had to know for
+InfluxDB of course).

+#### InfluxDB

 Here's the flux query: